Pre-IMSD Undergraduate Research Program

 - Interest in research and pursing a Ph.D. or combined M.D./Ph.D. in the biomedical or behavioral sciences

-- Organize and present at the Biology Scholars Program Summer Undergraduate Research Symposium
+- Organize and present at the Biology Scholars Program Spring Undergraduate Research Symposium (early May 2014)

-- Meet with IMSD Coordinators at least twice during the summer
+- Meet individually with IMSD Coordinators at least once during the semester

 - Agree to complete any surveys or interviews and to maintain communication with IMSD staff after completion of the program and graduation from Berkeley